 Astrology can be confusing and overwhelming.
-You may or may not be familiar with the word “transit” – astrologers tend to use this term a lot because it is a very important part of astrology, and it is especially important in predictive astrology.
+You may or may not be familiar with the word “transit” – astrologers tend to use this term a lot because it is a very important astrological term, and it is especially important in predictive astrology.

 Maybe you are not familiar with the term “transit” but you read that “Jupiter moves into Scorpio” or “Venus switches signs and is now in Virgo” – these are in fact, planetary transits.

-But most importantly, you want to know how a transit is going to affect you.
+But most importantly, you want to know how a transit will influence you.
 What does it mean for you that Jupiter moves into Scorpio?
 What does it mean for you that Venus is now in Virgo?

-To understand how the planetary transits are going to affect you, let’s firstly try to explain what a transit is.
+To understand how the planetary transits are going to affect you, let’s firstly explain what a transit is.

 When the Sun moves across the sky, and rises a little bit east or west than it did the day before, that is a transit.
 The transit of the Sun.